Metallic materials in the food industry

 Fundamentals of metallurgy: structure of metals, defects, solidification and continuos casting.
 Fe-C diagram, Fe-X diagrams, thermal treatments.
 Classes of metallic materials.
 Introduction to steels.
 Steels used in the food industry: stainless steels, duplex steels.
 Strengthening methods in steels.
 Features, uses, problems with degradation with examples.
 Introduction to aluminum and its alloys.
 Characteristics, uses, problems of degradation with case study.
 Reference Standard.
 Innovative welding.Properties of Nickel, Copper, Chrome, Titanium and their alloys.Metallic coatings commonly used in food equipment.

-The slides projected during the course are made available to students in pdf format.
+The slides projected during the course are made available to students in pdf format for sending directly to their email address.
 The following texts are recommended: i) W. Nicodemi, Metallurgia: principi generali, Zanichelli (2007); ii) W. Nicodemi, Acciai e leghe non ferrose, Zanichelli editore (2008); iii) I.J.
 Polmear, Light alloys –Metallurgy of the Light Metals, 3 ed.Butterworth-Heinemann, Oxford (2000).

 The course is held in 6 CFUs, which correspond to 48 hours of lesson.
 The didactic activities will be carried out by privileging frontal classroom lessons in which the course topics will be discussed from a theoretical point of view, in order to facilitate the understanding of the various classes of metallic materials with particular emphasis on the relationship between the microstructure, mechanical properties and corrosion behavior.